tpoisot/DataSharingPaper/DataSharing-MS.md

 biology, we will argue that improving our data sharing practices will improve both the quality of the science, and the reputation of the scientists.
-Although the exchange of data between groups is a widespread practice, we must be aware that it creates an intrinsic inequalities: those with good contacts have access to datasets, while other are left out.
-It would make sense that we collectively decide to abandon this practice, in favor of depositing data in open, free to access repositories.
-The recent emergence of several data-sharing platforms (*DataDryad*, *figshare*), and the increase of mainstream attention they now receive, are the beginning of a disruption in the way we exchange and re-use data, that ecologists would benefit from.
+Although the exchange of data between groups is a widespread practice, we must be aware that it creates an intrinsic inequality: those with good contacts have access to datasets, while other are left out.
+It would make sense that we collectively decide to abandon this practice, in favour of releasing data in open, free to access repositories.
+The recent emergence of several data sharing platforms
+(*DataDryad*, *figshare*), and the increase of mainstream attention they now receive, are the beginning of a disruption in the way we exchange and re-use data, that ecologists would benefit from.
 We illustrate how simple steps can be